GitDeTapha/ASR_for_Wolof/README.md

 ## Perspectives

 - Enhance dataset quality by collecting more annotated audio data.
+- More training for the model
+- Extend ASR support to additional dialects of Wolof and other low-resource languages.
 - Deploy the ASR model as a user-friendly web or mobile application for broader accessibility.

 ## Contributing  🤝